matias-ceau/scripts/docs/scripts/wallpaper.sh.md

-# Wallpaper Script (wallpaper.sh)
+# Wallpaper Setter (wallpaper.sh)

 ---

-Pick random wallpaper from wallpaper list or select manually.
+Pick random wallpaper or select from a list and set it as the desktop wallpaper.

 ---